AIVF Privacy Policy

 We may disclose personal data in the following instances:

-Service Providers: We may engage selected third-party companies and individuals as “Service Providers”, to perform services on our behalf or complementary to our own.
-Such service providers include hosting and server co-location services, communications and content delivery networks (CDNs), data and cyber security services, billing and payment processing services, fraud detection, investigation and prevention services, web and mobile analytics, email and communication distribution and monitoring services, session or activity recording services, call recording, analytics and transcription services, event production and hosting services, remote access services, performance measurement, data optimization and marketing services, social and advertising networks, content, lead generating and data enrichment providers, email, voicemails, video conferencing solutions, support and customer relation management systems, third-party customer support providers, and our legal, compliance and financial advisors and auditors.
+Service Providers: We engage selected third-party companies and individuals as “Service Providers”, to perform services on our behalf or complementary to our own.
+Such service providers include hosting and server co-location services, communications and content delivery networks (CDNs), data and cyber security services, billing and payment processing services, fraud detection, investigation and prevention services, web and mobile analytics, chat bot services, email and communication distribution and monitoring services, session or activity recording services, call recording, analytics and transcription services, event production and hosting services, remote access services, performance measurement, data optimization and marketing services, social and advertising networks, content, lead generating and data enrichment providers, email, voicemails, video conferencing solutions, support and customer relation management systems, third-party customer support providers, and our legal, compliance and financial advisors and auditors.

 Our Service Providers may have access to personal data, depending on each of their specific roles and purposes in facilitating and enhancing our Services or other activities, and may only use the data as determined in our agreements with them.

-Customers and other Users: Your personal data may be shared with the Customer owning the Account to which you are subscribed as a User (including data and communications concerning your User Profile), as well as other Users of that Account.
+Customers and other Users: Your personal data may be disclosed to the Customer owning the Account to which you are subscribed as a User (including data and communications concerning your User Profile), as well as other Users of that Account.
 Your personal data and activity within the Services may also be monitored, processed and analyzed by the Account Admin.
 This includes instances where you contact us for help in resolving an issue specific to a team of which you are a member (and which is managed by the same Customer).

 Legal Compliance: In exceptional circumstances, we may disclose or allow government and law enforcement officials access to your personal data, in response to a subpoena, search warrant or court order (or similar requirement), or in compliance with applicable laws and regulations.
 Such disclosure or access may occur if we believe in good faith that: (a) we are legally compelled to do so; (b) disclosure is appropriate in connection with efforts to investigate, prevent, or take action regarding actual or suspected illegal activity, fraud, or other wrongdoing; or (c) such disclosure is required to protect the security or integrity of our products and Services.

-AIVF Subsidiaries: We may share personal data internally within our group of companies, for the purposes described in this Privacy Policy.
-In addition, should AIVF or any of its subsidiaries undergo any change in control, including by means of merger, acquisition or purchase of substantially all of its assets, your personal data may be shared with the parties involved in such an event.
+AIVF Subsidiaries: We may disclose personal data internally within our group of companies, for the purposes described in this Privacy Policy.
+In addition, should AIVF or any of its subsidiaries undergo any change in control, including by means of merger, acquisition or purchase of substantially all of its assets, your personal data may be disclosed to the parties involved in such an event.
 If we believe that such change in control might materially affect your personal data then stored with us, we will notify you of this event and the choices you may have via email or prominent notice on our Services.

 5. Cookies and Tracking Technologies

-Our Sites and Services (including some of our Service Providers) utilize “cookies”, anonymous identifiers, pixels, container tags and other technologies in order for us to provide and monitor the use of our Services and Sites, to ensure that they perform properly, to analyze our performance and marketing activities, and to personalize your experience.
-Such cookies and similar files or tags may also be temporarily placed on your device.
-Certain cookies and other technologies serve to recall personal data, such as an IP address, as indicated by a Prospect or User.
-You may use the “Cookie settings” feature available in our Services depending on your location and activity on our Services, as applicable.
-If you choose to opt-out of certain cookies, this will typically generate a new cookie which will preserve your choice, and indicate it to our Services in your next visits so that the cookies you opted-out of will not be utilized.
+Some cookies are necessary for the Services to function properly and cannot be declined or disabled unless you delete and block them through your web browser settings.
+Other cookies, which are used for functional, performance, analytics and marketing purposes, are optional.
+You may opt in to or opt out from the use of optional cookies through the “Your Privacy Choices” feature available on our website, depending on your location and activity on our Services, as applicable.
+If you choose to opt out of certain cookies, this will typically generate a new cookie which will preserve your choice and indicate it to our Services in your next visit so that the cookies you opted out of will not be utilized.
 You can also manage your cookies preferences, and accept, remove or entirely block cookies, through your browser settings.

 6. Communications